UiPath/ProcessMining-devkit-connector/documentation/extractor_guidelines (Generic).md

 ![jobs3](images/jobs3.png)

 The source folder can consist of multiple files.
-In that case, each .tsv file can be specified within the task settings.
-Therefore, the related jobs should also be run separately for each file.
+In that case, each file can be specified within the task settings separately, or together by using `Add custom query` option.
+The related jobs should also be run separately for each file.

 After the settings are completed for the related job, the extraction and load can be initialized using "Run" command: